888Red/Game---Memory/README.md

 To get started, open `js/app.js` and start building out the app's functionality

 For specific, detailed instructions, look at the project instructions in the [Udacity Classroom](https://classroom.udacity.com/me).

+## Game Mechanics

+The deck has 16 cards with 8 hidden symbols and the player has to flip the cards

 ## Contributing